hsupunw/people-base-graphql/README.md

 # Project people-base
 - This is a sample sapring-boot based REST application which shows main crud operations in person entities.
-- It uses spring-graphqlc for web layer.
+- It uses spring-graphql for web layer.
 - Also spring-data-jpa for persistence layer with h2 in memory database.
 - This is powered by GraphiQl as a query processor graphical UI.